 Welcome to Algorithms 2 homepage

 Course DescriptionIn this course we will study advanced techniques for algorithm design, focusing on problems that are relevant in real-life applications.
-We will analyze the algorithms by diverse methods, such as number theory, complex numbers, algebraic and geometric tools etc.
+We will analyze the algorithms by diverse methods, such as number theory, combinatorial, algebraic and geometric tools etc. Some of the possible topics are:

 - Fast Fourier Transform